MicrosoftDocs/memdocs/memdocs/intune/user-help/enroll-windows-10-device.md

     ![Example image of Company Portal > Connect to work screen highlighting the Connect button.](./media/connect-to-work-company-portal-2107.png)

 4. When prompted to, sign in with your work or school account again.
-If you're using the Company Portal website, the prompt may open in a new window. *For PM: Is the last sentence accurate in that the caveat is only for website and not app?*
+If you're using the Company Portal website, the prompt may open in a new window.

     ![Example image of Microsoft authentication screen that prompts user to "Enter password."](./media/enter-password-prompt-company-portal-2107.png)

 5. On the **Setting up your device** screen, select **Go**.

-6. After setup is complete, you'll be redirected to the **Connect to work** screen. *PM: Is this correct?
-Or will they be on that screen already?* Select **Next** > **Done** to finish setup.
+6. After setup is complete, return to the **Connect to work** screen and select **Next** > **Done** to exit setup.

     ![Example image of Company Portal > You're all set screen, highlighting the Done button.](./media/youre-all-set-company-portal-2107.png)